grpc-ecosystem/grpc-gateway/README.md

 ## Usage

-Make sure that your `$GOPATH/bin` is in your `$PATH`.
+1. Make sure your tron grpc serivice has been started on `localhost:50051`  , **you can visit [Tron wiki: quick start](http://wiki.tron.network/en/latest/quick_start.html) for starting Tron service.**

-1. Make sure your tron grpc serivice has started on `localhost:50051`
+2. Make sure that your `$GOPATH/bin` is in your `$PATH`.
-2. Start tron grpc inverse proxy
+3. Start tron grpc inverse proxy

 ```
 # download project